Support is Available

 Additional reimbursement may be available based on your needs when a child comes into your care.
 Contact your local agency for details.

-Whether you have been a Foster parent for several years or you are just inquiring about becoming a foster parent, the benefits of having a Navigator are invaluable.
-Navigators work with both the State of Michigan and private agencies to support the continuing growth of Michigan’s foster parent population.
-Visit them online at www.fcnp.org or call them at 855-MICHKIDS.
+Foster Care Navigator Program - Whether you have been a foster parent for several years or you are just inquiring about becoming a foster parent, the benefits of having a Navigator are invaluable.
+The staff of navigators work with both the State of Michigan Department of Health and Human Services and private agencies to support the continuing growth of Michigan’s foster parent population.
+Navigators work to empower, educate and advocate for all individuals who wish to become or continue as foster parents.
+Visit them online at www.fcnp.org.